 4. Foie Gras

 Yes, foie gras is a controversial topic because of the force-feeding of the ducks and geese.
-But we have to admit that it is a very traditional dish in Hungary that is crazy delicious, so unless you are a vegetarian you should give it a go.
+But we must admit that it is a very traditional dish in Hungary that is crazy delicious, so unless you are a vegetarian, you should give it a go.

 Best Foie Gras in Budapest: Tigris Restaurant (Mérleg u.
 10.)